rcls/discus/docs/README.md

-There are two condition flags, `C` and `Z`.  `C` is stored as a flip-flops in the [control board](control.md).  `Z` is asserted when the result of the previous instruction was zero; this is implemented a combinatorial logic on the `K` register.
+There are two condition flags, `C` and `Z`.  `C` is stored as a flip-flops in the [control board](control.md).  `Z` is asserted when the result of the previous instruction was zero; this is implemented as combinatorial logic on the `K` register.

 There is an 8-bit program counter, and two bit [stack pointer](sp.md).